muditarora1/Insurance_NLP/README.md

 # Claim-Description-Classification
-This problem is NLP problem of classification type.
-Where we have to predict certain class using claim description given.
-There are two class label which are highly imbalanced and need to be handled.
+This is a NLP use case of classification type.
+Objectice is to predict claim type using user claim descriptions.
+There are two Target predictions and Classes are highly imbalanced and which needs to be handled.

 ## Problem statement
 In this classification problem, you need address the following using data science techniques: